orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ### Journals

--> <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/exsy.13239">Stress recognition with multi-modal sensing using bootstrapped ensemble deep learning model</a> (Expert Systems 2023, IF: 2.812)
+[comment]: <> (-> <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/exsy.13239">Stress recognition with multi-modal sensing using bootstrapped ensemble deep learning model</a> (Expert Systems 2023, IF: 2.812))
+-> Transforming the Embeddings: A Lightweight Technique for Speech Emotion Recognition Tasks (Accepted @ INTERSPEECH 2023)

 ---